-In 2018-19, the maximum annual investment in an Isa is £20,000.
+In 2018-19 and 2019-20, the maximum annual investment in an Isa is £20,000.
 You can put the full amount into a stocks and shares Isa, a cash Isa or divide it between the two.

 Find out more: How to invest - build the perfect investment portfolio using our unique tool.